labex-labs/labex-cheatsheets/docs/cheatsheets/en/docker.md

 <BaseQuiz id="docker-port-1" correct="A">
   <template #question>
-    In `docker run -p 8080:80 nginx`, what do the port numbers mean?
+    In <code>docker run -p 8080:80 nginx</code>, what do the port numbers mean?
   </template>

   <BaseQuizOption value="A" correct>8080 is the host port, 80 is the container port</BaseQuizOption>